 Words carry different meanings depending on the context in which they appear; and broad, keyword-based blocking tactics don’t account for these nuances.
 To better understand this concept, consider the words shot or shoot—which most advertisers block due to their association with guns and violence.
 But there are myriad interpretations and contexts in which these words can appear.
 For example, photoshoot, flu shot, straight shot, basketball shot.
 These are all positive contexts that have the valuable inventory you can target, which would have otherwise been avoided with basic blocking and block-listing techniques.

-Especially in the current content and news climate, we shouldn’t be making decisions about what inventory we bid on based on the appearance of a keyword on a page or in a URL.
-Instead, we need to focus on understanding web pages, videos, audio, and other formats, in their full context.
+In the current content and news climate, we shouldn’t be making decisions about what inventory we bid on based on the appearance of a keyword on a page or in a URL.
+Instead, we need to focus on understanding web pages, videos, audio, and other formats, in their totality.
 That means understanding words in context and ensuring that the broader meaning of the content is understood.

 This allows you to regain control of your campaigns and ad spend, and feeling confident where you were once cautious.
 True context affords you a deep understanding of how the content ecosystem is evolving, allowing you to see trends emerging that pose risks to your campaigns, and those that offer opportunities.